A combinatorial formula for the coefficient of $q$ in Kazhdan-Lusztig polynomials

 A somewhat elementary but still open problem involving Kazhdan-Lusztig polynomials is the so-called \emph{combinatorial invariance conjecture}, which was proposed by Dyer and Lusztig during the '80s (cf. \cite{Br}).
 The conjecture states that the Kazhdan-Lusztig polynomial $P_{x,y}(q)$ depends only on the poset structure of the Bruhat interval $[x,y]$.
 Partial progress has been made towards this conjecture: most notably in \cite{BCM} Brenti, Caselli and Marietti proved the conjecture in the case $x=e$.

+Even for the coefficient of $q$, which is presumably the simplest coefficient of Kazhdan-Lusztig polynomials to study (for example, the positivity of this coefficient was shown by Tagawa in \cite{Tag}, almost twenty years before the general proof of positivity in \cite{EW1}), a general combinatorial interpretation is missing.
 In this paper we propose a new combinatorial interpretation for the coefficient of $q$.
 In finite simply-laced type (i.e. if $W$ is a Weyl group of type $ADE$) we are able to show that our combinatorial formula holds.
 As a consequence we confirm the combinatorial invariance conjecture for the coefficient of $q$ for finite simply-laced groups.

 We explain now how this paper is structured.
 After recalling some background on Coxeter groups and on Kazhdan-Lusztig polynomials in Sections \ref{secCG} and \ref{secKL}, following \cite{Fie2} we introduce the moment graph $\calG$ of a Coxeter group and the related sheaves in Section \ref{secMG}.
-Moment graphs provide a useful algebraic/combinatorial setup for the study of Kazhdan-Lusztig polynomials.
-In Section \ref{secqMG} we explain how we can compute the coefficient of $q$ of the polynomial $P_{x,y}(q)$ (which we denote by $q_{x,y}$) by looking at sections of degree $2$ of the constant sheaf $\calA$.
+Moment graphs provide a useful algebraic/combinatorial setup for the study of Kazhdan-Lusztig polynomials (cf. \cite{Lan}).
+In Section \ref{secqMG} we explain how we can compute the coefficient of $q$ of the polynomial $P_{x,y}(q)$ (which we denote by $q_{x,y}$) by looking at sections of degree $2$ of the structure sheaf $\calA$ on the moment graph.
 In formulas, we have

+where $c_{x,y}$ is the number of coatoms of $[x,y]$ and $\Gamma_0(\calA,[x,y])^2$ is the space of sections of degree $2$ of the structure sheaf on $\calG|_{[x,y]}$ considered up to global translations.
+This formula was actually already obtained by Dyer in \cite{Dye2} with different methods.